 4. Phishing scams

-Phishing attempts are used by hackers to obtain sensitive personal information such as your bank account details or credit card information for the precise purpose to steal money.
+Phishing attempts are used by hackers to obtain sensitive personal information such as your bank account details or credit card information, often for the purpose of stealing money.
 They’re usually disguised as links within official sounding emails or other modes of communication, prompting users to fork over details.

 In 2015, Australian comedian Casey Talbot was robbed of over US$10,000 from his personal bank account while connected to public wifi in Sydney airport.

-As a general rule of thumb, we reiterate that you should not engage in any sort of financial activity over public wifi.
+As a general rule of thumb, we reiterate that you should avoid any sort of financial activity over public wifi.